ichatz/riotos-apps/temperature_humidity/README.md

 ## For this application we will use
 - STM32 Nucleo-64 F401RE
-- Breadboard
 - DHT22 digital sensor
-- 3 Male to male jumper wires
+- 3 Female to male jumper wires

 ## STM32 Nucleo-64 F401RE development board